 As a young graduate I found myself, like many others, scared to take the leap into the job market.
 I didn’t feel like I was ready to leave school and decided to pursue a Master of Professional Communication to advance my education.
 To help save costs on living expenses during my studies and be closer to the campus I moved into my grandfather’s place, located a little west of Toronto.

+Tanya Kostiw (MA, Literatures of Modernity ’13) is the editor of the Alumni Blog and the Marketing and Communications Liaison for the Ryerson University Alumni Association’s Board of Directors.
+She is the Associate Creative Director at Mayk Ideas.
 Convocation is a momentous day — one that can be equal parts exhilarating and frightening.
 After all, it’s the culmination of years of hard work and the start of a new chapter.

 As Ryerson students prepare to take their first steps into post-graduation life, this month’s Alumni Blog reflects on some key career-related lessons (for new grads and seasoned professionals, alike) that I have picked up since graduation.